 Do we have to pay the 10% Immunefi fee for goodwill payouts?

-Once you and the whitehat have agreed on the goodwill payment, you should change the severity level of the report to “Informational.”
-This signals that the report is not within the scope of the program, but is worth rewarding anyway.
+Once you and the whitehat have agreed on the goodwill payment, you should change the severity level of the report to 'None.'
+This signals that the report is not within the scope of the program.

 Comments